sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 In previous chapters, we studied different techniques to derive test cases.
 However, most of requirements we tested via specification-based techniques had a single responsibility.
-Most of the source code we tested via structural-based techniques could fit in a single unit/class.
+Most of the source code we tested via structural techniques could fit in a single unit/class.

 A large software system, however, is composed of many of those units/responsibilities.
 Together, they compose the complex behaviour of our software system.